saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 **Ravenstack** is a fictional B2B SaaS company operating on a subscription-based revenue model with multiple plan tiers (SMB, Mid-Market, Enterprise).
 The company has successfully scaled customer acquisition and revenue but is experiencing **increasing uncertainty around growth quality and customer retention**.

-As the business enters a scaling phase, leadership requires deeper visibility into:
+As the business enters a scaling phase, leadership requires deeper visibility into whether:
 - Whether revenue growth is sustainable
 - Where and why customers churn
 - Whether product usage translates into long-term value